PradHolla/Flask-To-do/README.md

 # Flask-To-do
-A basic To do app.
+A basic To do app built using Flask.